saint11/DeadWeight/source/index.md

 ## Receiving Wounds

 Characters will often receive wounds from various sources.
-Most wounds can be reduced, usually by **armor**.
+Most wounds can be reduced, usually by **armor** or some character traits.
 Wounds received by **fatigue** cannot be reduced.

 ### Armor {.unlisted}

+Making an armor roll is a bit different than making a test.

-Roll one dice per **armor point**, for each **4, 5, 6** reduce the damage by one.
-If you roll any **1** or **4** that armor is damage and will lose 1 armor point until it's repaired.
-Players may always choose to not roll armor dice.
+To use armor roll one dice per **armor point**, for each **4, 5, 6** reduce the damage by one.
+For each **1** or **4** rolled that armor is damage and will lose 1 armor point until it's repaired.
+Players may always choose to roll less or no armor dice.

 >Zael just received  **2 wounds** from an arrow and decides to use his **reinforced leather armor(2 armor points)** to 2 dice.
-The new results are 1 and 6, which reduces the damage to only **1 wound**, but the armor is damaged and now has only 1 armor point.
+The new results are 1 and 6, which reduces the damage to only **1 wound**, but the armor is damaged and now has only 1 armor point until it's repaired.

 ### Placing wounds {.unlisted}

 When receiving **wounds** you must choose one or more attributes to place them.
-If that attribute already have **fatigue** points, you convert those to wounds when placing each point.
-All wounds must be assigned to the same attribute.
+If that attribute already have **fatigue** points, you may convert those to wounds when placing each point.

+>Zael now just received **3 wounds** from an sword attack and managed to reduce it to **2 wounds** using **armor**.
+After some consideration he decides to place that damage to the **presence** attribute, which already had 2 fatigue, that fatigue is now converted to wounds.

+Attributes can't hold more wounds than their **score**.

 Sometimes a rule will force the player to place the wounds in a specific attribute.
 If the specified attribute can't hold that many wounds, ignore the excess and the character will immediately collapse and faint.

->Zael now just received **3 wounds** from an sword and managed to reduce it to **2 wounds** using **armor**.
-After some consideration he decides to that that damage to the **presence** attribute.
+A common example for this is when receiving fatigue on an attribute that's already filled with wounds, this would make the character break down from exhaustion.

-Attributes can't hold more wounds than their **score**.
-If there is no attribute that can hold all the **wounds** fit as many as you can and that **player character** gets **mortally wounded**.
+If no attribute that can hold any more **wounds**, meaning that all available dice have been reduced to zero, and another wound must be placed, that **character** gets **mortally wounded**.
 Most wounds are considered **lethal**, but sometimes a character will receive a **non-lethal wound**.
 When that happens a character will not be mortally wounded when receiving that damage, all excess points will just be discarded.

 **Mortally wounded characters** don’t die immediately, they cannot take any actions and must be **stabilized** by someone after the combat.
 If a mortally wounded character receives any more damage that character will die.